k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_on_Linux/03_fabric_scale.md

 When the Fabric cluster experiences a reduction in load, consider scaling it in by removing or stopping the working Fabric cluster nodes.

-You can stop the relevant node, even though it is in the midst of processing jobs, as Fabric knows how to reconcile the tasks with other nodes that will process these jobs.
+You can stop the relevant node, even though it is in the midst of processing jobs, because Fabric knows how to reconcile the tasks with other nodes that will process them.
 Since Fabric operates on a stateless architecture, all interactions, like web services, will function seamlessly.